code08-ind/DevHub/README.md

 It Is A Dashboard Application Where We Can Find Many Developers Under One Roof.
 It Is A MERN Stack CRUD Application.

 ### What Is Tech Stack Used?
-It Makes Use Of Express JS And Node JS In Backend And React JS As Front End Along With Mongo DB As Database.
+It Makes Use Of Express JS And Node JS In Back End And React JS As Front End Along With Mongo DB As Database.

 ### Outcomes Of Project:
 Here In You Can Make A Profile And See Other Developers Under One Roof.
 Result Is A MERN Web Application.